ag-informatics/ag-informatics-seminar/3-software-engineering/README.md

 3. One on SE

-4. What paper did you read, provide a short description / key takeaways?
+4. What paper did you read, provide a short description / key takeaways / major critiques?

 ## Further Resources